ketcodesgames/FiveSuns/Assets/Docs/InputSystem.md

 When adding new input actions:

 1. Add constants to `Constants.InputActions`
-2. Create action in Input Action Asset
-3. Add events to appropriate InputReader
+2. Add events to appropriate InputReader
-4. Implement handlers in feature components
+3. Implement handlers in feature components